pcdshub/typhos/docs/source/connections.rst

 Happi Plugin
 ============

 The PyDM Plugin interface makes no mandate about the type of signals that we connect to our widgets.
-The :class:`.HappiPlugin` and corresponding ``HappiChannel`` reimagines theses signals and sends entire ``ophyd`` objects from a stored database to our widgets.
+The :class:`.HappiPlugin` and corresponding ``HappiChannel`` contains alternative signals in order to send entire ``ophyd`` objects from a stored database to our widgets.
 This is useful where we want to populate a template with an entire devices signals instead of connecting widgets one by one.